-Material Assets To improve local accessibility to healthcare, education, employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices.
-Minor Positive Impact The inclusion of specific affordable housing requirement, supported by a criteria based exception policy to secure the delivery of affordable homes in rural locations well served by public transport and well related to existing local village centres would help ensure that homes to meet rural needs are sustainable.
-It would also ensure that future residents, many of whom may not have access to a car, are able to use nearby services and shops.
-Impacts would be positive and of minor significance. to make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) Minor Positive Impact The inclusion of specific affordable housing requirement, supported by a criteria based exception policy to secure the delivery of affordable homes in rural locations well served by public transport would ensure that future residents (including those without access to a car) are able to access local facilities and services.
-Impacts would be positive and of minor significance. to achieve stable and sustainable levels of economic growth and maintain economic competitiveness No Effect No significant impacts are identified. to diversify and strengthen local urban and rural economies and create high quality employment opportunities Minor Positive Impact The inclusion of specific affordable housing requirement, supported by a criteria based exception policy to secure the delivery of affordable homes in rural locations could help increase demand (albeit on a limited basis) for nearby shops and services.
-Impacts would be positive and of minor significance. to enhance the vitality and viability of existing town and village centres No Effect No significant impacts are identified. to improve the quality of new development and the existing built environment Uncertain Policies to deliver affordable homes are likely to have an uncertain impact.
-Notionally it is likely that affordable homes would have no impact on general design, although onerous requirements could affected other aspects of site delivery including urban design.
-Soil, Water and Air to minimise waste and increase the reuse and recycling of waste materials No Effect No significant impacts are identified. to promote sustainable forms of construction and sustainable use of natural resources No Effect No significant impacts are identified. to reduce water, light, air and noise pollution No Effect No significant impacts are identified. to minimise the irreversible loss of undeveloped (greenfield) land Minor Negative Impact The inclusion of specific affordable housing requirement, supported by criteria based exception policy to secure the delivery of affordable homes in near urban rural locations is likely to lead to the loss of some greenfield land within the Plan Period.
+Table 6.18: Increase requirement and inclusion of exceptions policy to accommodate delivery on greenfield sites in line with NPPF requirements Sustainability Objective Impacts Likely Impacts of Preferred Option Biodiversity, Fauna and Flora To avoid damage to designated sites No Effect No significant impacts are identified.

+natural resources to reduce water, light, air and noise pollution No Effect No significant impacts are identified. to minimise the irreversible loss of undeveloped (greenfield) land Minor Negative Impact The inclusion of specific affordable housing requirement, supported by a criteria based exception policy to secure the delivery of affordable homes in near urban rural locations is likely to lead to the loss of some greenfield land within the Plan Period.
 However given the exceptional nature of this approach to securing affordable homes, losses would be relatively modest.
 Impacts would be negative and of minor significance. to reduce and manage flood risk and surface water run-off No Effect No significant impacts are identified.
 Climatic Factors to reduce and manage the impacts of climate change and the District's contribution towards the causes No Effect No significant impacts are identified.
-Cultural Heritage (including Archited ctural and Arc haeological Heritage) to protect and enhance the cultural, architectural and archaeological heritage of the district.
+Cultural Heritage (including Architectural and Archaeological Heritage) to protect and enhance the cultural, architectural and archaeological heritage of the district.
 Uncertain The inclusion of specific affordable housing requirement, supported by a criteria based exception policy to secure the delivery of affordable homes in rural locations could impact on the setting of listed buildings or conservation areas which exist in many of the districts villages and surrounding areas.
 However impacts are uncertain and would be dependent on the location, scale and detailed design of developments.
 The inclusion of an appropriate design policy and heritage protection policy in the Local Plan could help minimise impacts on heritage assets as a result of new affordable housing delivery bought forward under any exceptions policy. to improve access to the cultural heritage of the district for enjoyment and educational purposes No Effect No significant impacts are identified.

 Landscape to conserve and enhance the District's landscape and townscape character.
 Minor Negative Impact The inclusion of specific affordable housing requirement, supported by a criteria based exceptions policy to secure the delivery of affordable homes in rural locations is likely to lead to limited further development on the edge of existing villages within the Plan period.
 However, it is unlikely that significant development will come forward under this policy as such impacts are likely to be negative and of minor significance.
 The inclusion of appropriate design and landscape policies in the plan could reduce the significance of this preferred option by ensuring appropriate site design, retention of local landscape elements and the delivery of appropriate landscape and screening.

-This assessment was undertaken by the Planning Policy Team.
+- This assessment was undertaken by the Planning Policy Team.
 The likely performance of the options was reviewed systemically against the Sustainability Appraisal Framework.
-With respect to this issue key data which informed the assessment included The Derby HMA Strategic Housing Market Assessment, the Derby HMA Housing Requirement Study, the Council's Annual Monitoring Report, census data, mid-year population estimates, and historic consultation responses in respect of the identified options.

-No difficulties were encountered in undertaking this assessment
+With respect to this issue key data which informed the assessment included The Derby HMA Strategic Housing Market Assessment, the Derby HMA Housing Requirement Study, the Council's Annual Monitoring Report, census data, mid-year population estimates, and historic consultation responses in respect of the identified options. - ii No difficulties were encountered in undertaking this assessment